Trip Report: Small Town Sojourn

 Large hangar

-Atlanta POW Camp NE This one was a surprise--we just happened to see a sign on our way into Atlanta, and a historical marker on our way out of town.
+Large hangar Atlanta Prisoner of War Camp NE.
+This one was a surprise--we just happened to see a sign on our way into Atlanta, and a historical marker on our way out of town.
 One brick chimney was visible in the distance, as was a concrete tower that originally held a water tank.

 General view and historical marker